Petar Turković: Martial arts

 Turković founded the Gradec Nanbudo Club in Zagreb in 1978, named after the old part of Zagreb.
 It was the first nanbudo sports club in Croatia.
 In 1985, he organized the first international nanbudo seminar in Croatia, which will continue to be organized yearly.
 He also achieved the 8th-degree red belt and earned the honorific title Hanshi.
 Turković competed in the first Nanbudo World Championship in Monte Carlo, Monaco, in 1987, after which he retired from his competitive career.

-In 1989, after establishing two additional clubs in Croatia, the requirements were met for forming a national federation.
+In 1989, after establishing two additional clubs in SR Croatia, the requirements were met for forming a national federation.
 Initially known as the Yugoslav Nanbudo Institute, the organization was later renamed the Croatian Nanbudo Institute following Croatia's declaration of independence.
 Eventually, it came to be known as the Croatian Nanbudo Federation.
 One of the founders of the federation, Turković, was appointed as its executive director.
 In 1991, the Croatian federation became a member of the World Nanbudo Federation, facilitating its participation in global competitions.
 Turković led the Croatian national team, which took part in the World Championship in Barcelona, Spain, in 1991 as the first Croatian team to compete under their flag and name.
 The team's outstanding performance saw them win one silver and three gold medals, a remarkable achievement for a fledgling national team.

 Turković's contribution to nanbudo extended beyond Croatia's borders when he was elected as the general secretary of the World Nanbudo Federation in 1998, serving until 2003.
 In 2010, he participated in founding the International Nanbudo Federation and was elected as its secretary-general.

 Turković wrote two books about the nanbudo sport.